chandan-fosteringlinux/EncDecTask3/README.md

 ## **1\.
 Install and Start Apache Server**

 Ensure that Apache is installed and running on your system.
-Execute the following commands:
+If it is not installed, then install it by executing the following commands:

 `sudo apt update`
 `sudo apt install apache2`